|

 his/her playing hand, either before, during or after

+making a shot.
 F. A player preparing to shoot must not

 rub his hands over the playing surface in any manner,